-The Visage product line comprises solutions for RIS (Radiology Information Systems) and Practice Management, Healthcare Imaging and e-health.
+The Visage product line comprises solutions for RIS (Radiology Information Systems) /Practice Management, Healthcare Imaging and e-health.
 These systems can be used either individually or in combination by radiologists and other medical imaging professionals to interpret the images created by medical imaging equipment such as X-Ray and Ultrasound machines and CT and MRI Scanners and communicate the results to their referring clinicians.

-RIS AND PRACTICE MANAGEMENT
+RIS AND PRACTISE MANAGEMENT

 Pro Medicus offers software applications and services designed to aid the management of medical practices.
 The software includes medical accounting, clinical reporting, appointments/scheduling and marketing/management information modules and can be integrated with third-party applications.
 The Visage RIS provides radiology practices with a highly scalable, enterprise level practice management solution that incorporates powerful search capability and configurable workflow and rules engines to meet a broad range of customer's needs.
-Services include implementation, hardware sourcing and configuration, staff and management training and ongoing technical and end user support.
+Services include project management, implementation, training and ongoing technical and end user support.